 - With the blender running on medium speed, pour in the oil in a slow steady stream.

-- Taste and adjust the amount of salt and pepper if necessary.
-Pour into a covered container or squeeze bottle, and refrigerate until ready to use.
+- Taste and add as much salt and pepper as you like.
+Pour into a covered container or squeeze bottle and refrigerate until ready to use.
 Shake well before using.